Infrastructure is part of the product boundary

 - The control layer and the compute provider should not be treated as the same decision.

-- Infrastructure choices become strategic when workflow memory becomes valuable.
+- Infrastructure choices become strategic when workflow memory becomes valuable or regulated evidence must survive review.